Consumer Bad Credit Guide

 Settling unsecured bad debt with you creditors

-Most consumers don't know that most creditors will take a settlement amount for the bad debt you owe them.
+Most consumers don't know that most creditors and/or collection agencies will take a settlement amount for the bad debt you owe them.
 This is especially true if the account has been charged-off or has been sold to a collection agency.

-The amount that companies pay for bad debt depends on the type of account and on how old it is.
+The amount that companies or collection agencies pay for bad debt from the original creditor varies and depends on the type of account and on how old it is.
 Below is a simple list on what most bad debt companies pay for the debts on which they are trying to collect.

 1) Debts that have recently been charged off: 6 to 7 cents on the dollar.